Guide

 LaplaceFeatures(emit="both", prefix=("mu_", "z_"))

 Non-numeric values pass through untouched, so route them around any downstream StandardScaler exactly as you would with raw features.
 Booleans count as non-numeric.
-A non-finite numeric value is imputed by the forecast itself: the model receives the predictive mean and z = 0, meaning expected value, no news, and the forecaster state is not advanced.
+A non-finite numeric value is imputed by the forecast itself: the model receives the predictive mean and z = 0, and the forecaster state is not advanced.
 Keys may appear and disappear mid-stream; each key's forecaster starts on first sight.

 Timing and alignment